shubhanshuY/Real-Estate-Prediction/README.md

 -VS Code: Code editor used for development

 ## Key Achievements
-Built a Linear Regression model using Scikit-learn, optimized with GridSearchCV and K-Fold Cross-Validation, leading to a 15% improvement in prediction accuracy.
+-Built a Linear Regression model using Scikit-learn, optimized with GridSearchCV and K-Fold Cross-Validation, leading to a 15% improvement in prediction accuracy.
-Implemented data cleaning, outlier detection and removal, feature engineering, and dimensionality reduction, improving model efficiency by 20%.
+-Implemented data cleaning, outlier detection and removal, feature engineering, and dimensionality reduction, improving model efficiency by 20%.

 ## License